-A person with shingles will usually break out in a painful rash that spreads across the upper body.
-However, it is possible for shingles to develop on the face and in the eye.
+A person with shingles will usually break out in a painful rash on their upper body.
+However, shingles can also develop on the face and in the eye.
 If this happens, the condition can cause vision problems that can be very serious.

 In some people, the varicella virus stays dormant.
 In others, it becomes active and causes shingles.
 The virus can become active again and again throughout a person’s lifetime.

 Other names for the varicella-zoster virus are “VZV” and “the chickenpox virus.”